akaEnvi/abschlussarbeit/README.md

    - `git init .`
 5. pull the project
    - `git pull https://github.com/coding-bootcamps-eu/protocol-app-class-july.git`
+6. add remote repro
+   - `git remote add dreadderino1987 https://github.com/coding-bootcamps-eu/protocol-app-class-july.git`
-6. switch branch to your own user
+7. switch branch to your own user
    - `git checkout -b YOUR_USERNAME`

 Then u can write your parts as u do it normaly and push it.
 At github I see a new commit and after controll the commit I can merge the change.